 If there’s a task I must do for someone else, I almost never fail to deliver.
 But I fail all the time to do things for myself.
 So I started treating my future self like a separate person—someone relying on me.

-I am someone who always forgets that I have laundry in the wash.
+You know that person who always forgets that I have laundry in the wash?
+That’s me.
 I was the girl in college who smelled a lil’ mildewy because I just couldn’t get it together (also Lil’ Mildewy is my rap name).
 I knew I should probably set an alarm on my phone—but I just couldn’t follow through and make the good idea into a good habit.
 Until I started doing it for Future Kitty.

 It’s evolved into a bizarre but effective self-care ritual.
 “She’ll need these later,” I murmur as I put a fresh pair of socks in her boots.
 Later, when I’m Future Kitty and already running late, I find the socks and say “gawd love ya, Past Kitty.”